vigetlabs/active_admin_associations/README.md

 * Add `//= require active_admin_associations` to the top of your `app/assets/javascripts/active_admin.js` file.
 * Add `autocomplete` statements to models you want to be able to autocomplete in the admin.
   * This first parameter it takes is a column/attribute name like `:title`.
-  * The second parameter is an options has which for now only uses 1 value `:format_label` Format Label isn't needed for jquery.tokeninput.js but it is useful when using jQueryUI's autocomplete in other parts of your site.
+  * The second parameter is an options hash which for now only uses 1 value `:format_label` Format Label isn't needed for jquery.tokeninput.js but it is useful when using jQueryUI's autocomplete in other parts of your site.
 It can allow you to custom format the display label for the autocomplete results displayed by jQueryUI.
     The `:format_label` option should be either a symbol that is a name of a method on an instance of the model, or a proc (or anything that responds to call) that takes 1 parameter which will be the record.
     Example: